Wishing you knew more about Aboriginal culture? Search no more.

 SMH poll, 1,494 votes

-If Aboriginal actors were cast more they would benefit through improved confidence, pride and a better sense of their identity.
+If Aboriginal presenters and actors were cast more they would benefit through improved confidence, pride and a better sense of their identity.

 Viewers might get a wrong idea about Australia.
 The 2011 Census revealed that more than a quarter (26%) of Australia's population was born overseas and a further one fifth (20%) had at least one overseas-born parent.